frePPLe/frepple/doc/installation-guide/upgrading.rst

 ================================

-FrePPLe allows migrating an existing installation (any release >= 3.0) to a new release without loss of data for the business users.
+FrePPLe allows migrating an existing installation (any release >= 3.0) to a new release without any loss of data.
-A set of migration scripts is available the migrate the database schema to the release.
+A set of migration scripts is available to migrate the database schema to the new release.

 This page documents the steps for this process.